Sharing Our Story With the FDA

-Here's the video portion of the statement, with the full text below.
+A link to a video of the statement is below, along with the full text.
 Many thanks to UMDF for the opportunity to participate.
 We'll continue to do everything we can to create more awareness for MEPAN, help get research projects going, and engage with rare and mitochondrial disease communities as best we are able.

 My name is Danny Miller.
 I live in Corte Madera, CA, with my wife Nikki and our two sons Carson and Chase, ages 7 and 6.
 Carson and Chase have MEPAN Syndrome, an ultra-rare condition that results in impaired mitochondrial fatty acid synthesis, presents with dystonia and ataxia and has rendered them unable to walk, move independently or talk.
 MEPAN is a neurodegenerative condition that spares cognition, but their physical symptoms will likely worsen, and eventually they may suffer severe vision loss.
 Every day, my wife and I and their aides and caregivers at home and school do nearly everything for Carson and Chase from the time they wake up to the time they go to bed.
 What I am sharing today is told through the eyes of our older son Carson.